AgentT30/documentation/docs/development/how-to-start.md

 'isDeveloperMode' => true,
 ```

-You can force using backend cache (metadata, langauge etc.) in the developer mode.
+You can force using backend cache (metadata, language etc.) in the developer mode.
 Can be reasonable as the application can be slow w/o cache.

 ```php
 'useCacheInDeveloperMode' => true,